-A 33-year-old woman has taken oral contraceptives for a year.
-For the past 5 weeks she has noted vaginal bleeding that is not severe, but it occurs nearly every day.
+A 33-year-old woman taking oral contraceptives for a year has noted vaginal bleeding that is not severe, but it occurs nearly every day over the past 5 weeks.
 On pelvic examination, there is a 0.7 cm polypoid mass noted to extend outward from the endocervical region.
 The ectocervix appears normal.
 The uterus is normal in size.
 The adnexa have no palpable masses.
 A biopsy of this lesion is performed.
-Which of the following pathologic findings is most likely to be found on microscopic examination of this lesion?
+Which of the following microscopic findings is most likely to be found in this lesion?

 A Endocervical adenocarcinoma

 B Clear cell adenocarcinoma

 D Sarcoma botryoides

 NEXT QUESTION - - INDEX OF QUESTIONS - - EXAM MENU